 A sense of community is vital to a healthy campus ministry and the community thrives when the relationships that make it up are nourished and supported.
 Weekly fellowship opportunities (and weekly leadership opportunities that help to provide fellowship, such as the UMSA meeting) help to build a solid foundation for these vital relationships to thrive.
 Of course, plenty of food is involved.

 A. Weekly Meetings of the United Methodist Student Association

 The United Methodist Student Association (UMSA) has a weekly leadership meeting.
 This meeting is a key component of the community’s leadership development in that it develops leadership skills, teaches collaboration, and helps students to think productively and constructively.
-Students involved in UMSA leadership number approximately 15, representing well over a third (35.7%) of those regularly attending worship.
+Students involved in UMSA leadership number approximately 13, representing nearly a third (28.8%) of those regularly attending worship.

 B. Weekly Fellowship

 Every week, we have a time of fellowship after Sunday services in the Kay Lounge, with refreshments and an opportunity to connect with one another.
 Average attendance: 35.

 Fellowship remains strong following Sunday services and a weekly community lunch (Tuesdays in the Tavern) has also been a popular fellowship event.